 Child victims and witnesses, additional rights: Chapter 7.69A RCW.
+Additional notes found at www.leg.wa.gov

 7.69.032 Right to make statement before postsentence release of offender.
 (1) The legislature recognizes the significant concerns that many victims, survivors of victims, and witnesses of crimes have when offenders are considered for postsentence release from confinement.
 Therefore, it is the intent of the legislature to ensure that victims, survivors of victims, and witnesses of crimes are afforded the opportunity to make a statement that will be considered prior to the granting of postsentence release from confinement for any offender under the jurisdiction of the indeterminate sentence review board or its successor, or by the governor regarding an application for pardon or commutation of sentence.